 In December 2020, in view of the economic fallout from the resurgence of the pandemic, the Governing Council decided to further recalibrate the conditions of the third series of targeted longer-term refinancing operations (TLTRO III).
-Specifically, it decided to extend the period over which considerably more favourable terms will apply by twelve months, to June 2022, and to conduct three additional operations between June and December 2021.
+Specifically, it decided to i) extend the period over which considerably more favourable terms will apply by twelve months, to June 2022, ii) conduct three additional operations between June and December 2021 and iii) introduce a new lending performance evaluation criterion for the purpose of determining the remuneration conditions of the operations.
 Moreover, the Governing Council decided to raise the total amount that counterparties will be entitled to borrow in TLTRO III operations from 50 per cent to 55 per cent of their stock of eligible loans as at 28 February 2019.

 On 29 January 2021 the Governing Council decided that TLTRO III groups may include additional credit institutions as new group members, provided that these new members are not part of another recognised TLTRO III group, and counterparties that have been participating so far on an individual basis may form a new group.
 This option has only been authorised in view of the seventh TLTRO-III.